qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 npm start load-csv-file
 ```

-The exepected output is a list of all airports loaded with field names as given by the headers in the CSV file.
+The expected output is a list of all airports loaded with field names as given by the headers in the CSV file.
 Also
 study the [code](https://github.com/qlik-oss/core-data-loading/blob/master/index.js) for invoking the load script using
 [enigma.js](https://github.com/qlik-oss/enigma.js/).